GoogleFeud/ts-macros/docs/In-Depth/repetitions.md

 ---
 name: Repetitions
-order: 2
+order: 3
 ---

 # Repetitions

 ts-macro has **repetitions** which are heavily inspired by Rust.
 They allow you to repeat code for every element of an array, without loops.
-Since ts-macros is limited by the typescript compiled, this is the syntax for repetitions:
+Since ts-macros is limited by the typescript compiler, this is the syntax for repetitions:

 ```
 +[separator?, () => codeToRepeat]